HackP-401/Mobile-CTF/Mobile Hacking Lab Solutions/LAB: [01 Strings]/readme.md

 Hello everyone!
 Hope you all are doing well.
 In this blog post I’ll walk you through my learnings from the Mobile Hacking Lab - [Strings](https://www.mobilehackinglab.com/course/lab-strings) and walk you through my journey to crack this challenge.

 ---
-# Introduction:
 Mobile Hacking Lab gives you access of Corellium instance for 120 min Online mode (Browser), I decided to solve the challenge on my linux machine and download the base.apk from corellium instance.
-To download the same in your machine, follow the steps.
+To download the same in your machine, follow the [steps](https://github.com/HackP-401/Mobile-CTF/blob/main/Mobile%20Hacking%20Lab%20Solutions/Download_apk.txt).

 <img align="right" src="https://github.com/HackP-401/Mobile-CTF/assets/73713378/7938fdaf-ce83-4b1a-9e54-feb63f32046f" alt="1" width="200" height="200" />
 <br />